Court Officer Training Program Information

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), correctional officers, including bailiffs, are expected to have a nine percent growth rate in employment from 2008-2018 (www.bls.gov).
-The BLS postulates that this projected growth is a result of increases in the U.S. population and the national incarceration rate.
+According to the U.S. Bureau of Labor Statistics (BLS), correctional officers, including bailiffs, are expected to have a 4% percent growth rate in employment from 2014-2024 (www.bls.gov).
+Their median salary was $40,580 as of May 2015.

 Continuing Education and Advancement Info